Compute

 The content length must be between 0 and 4000 bytes (3 bytes per Chinese character).

 2. (Optional) Click Add in the Table Field area.
-Manually add metadata table fields as required.
-Click OK.
+Manually add metadata table fields as required and click OK.
+Multiple fields can be added.

 A table field is an independent piece of information that forms a record in a table.

 3. (Optional) Click Add in the Partition Key area.
 Manually add the partition key of the metadata as required.
-Click OK.
+Multiple keys can be added.

 A partition key is an ordered set of one or more table columns.
 The values in the table partition keys are used to determine the data partition that a row belongs to.

 4. (Optional) Click Add in the Table Attributes area.
-Add metadata table attributes as required.
-Click OK.
+Add table attributes as required and click OK.
+Multiple attributes can be added.

 A table attribute enables you to tag table definitions with your own metadata key-value pairs.